wp-plugins/subscribe2/ReadMe.txt

 * Fixed some PHP messages regarding use of deprecated clean_url() function and WordPress version checking - thanks to anmari
 * Improved white space trimming in the code so it respects tabs and line breaks - thanks to belg4mit
 * Updated screenshots to Subscribe2 8.0 and WordPress 3.3.1 screen layouts
+* Implemented one-click buttons to subscribe and unsubscribe - thanks to dimadin for code patch
+* Changed some default settings, sender to BLOGNAME and number of recipients per email to 1
+* Implemented a change so that categories are not displayed in the filter dropdowns when using Subscribe2 in digest mode
+* Ensure an action is specified for HTML5 validity - thanks to Franco Carinato
+* Introduced 4 new hooks to filter per-post subscribers for each of the 4 email types - thanks to Nicolas Noé

 = Version 7.2 by Matthew Robinson =